 ♥ Glitter ♥ Sequins ♥ Thrifting ♥ Fairy tales ♥ LGBTQ Lit ♥ Comics/Graphic Novels ♥ DIY/Crafting ♥ Library Advocacy ♥ Francesca Lia Block ♥ Kids, as in working with them but definitely not having them ♥ Alice’s Adventures in Wonderland ♥

 Serious Bio Time: I have been a public children’s librarian in NYC since 2008.
 Before that, I was a librarian at one of the United States’ last few private, subscription libraries.
 I am one of the American Library Association’s Emerging Leaders of 2012, as well as a founding member of Urban Librarians Unite, which exists to fight library budget cuts in NYC.
-I’m Director-at-Large of ALA’s GLBT Round Table and a member of the Rainbow Book Project Committee (February 1, 2013, to January 31, 2015).
+I’m Director-at-Large of ALA’s GLBT Round Table and a proud former member of the Rainbow Book Project Committee (February 1, 2013, to January 31, 2015).
 Along with Natalie Binder, I am a co-creator of Libraries Changed My Life.
+I am one of the few and proud administrators of Librarian Wardrobe.
 And before that?
 I did serious time as a:

 - Childcare Worker (Professional Diaper Changer)